 - Warranty: 5 years

-A solid steel frame, like this one from Olee, is strong and sturdy enough to handle heavier mattresses without bending under its weight or yours.
-This is a simple design, which may be preferable for those who don’t want to make their bed the focal point of their bedroom.
-Olee claims this bed frame can handle up to 2,200 pounds, which means it’s an excellent choice for obese users.
+A solid steel frame like this one from Olee is strong and sturdy enough to handle heavier mattresses, without bending under its weight or yours.
+This is a simple design which may be preferable for those who don’t want their bed to be the focal point of the bedroom.
+Olee claims that this frame can handle up to 600 pounds, which means it’s an excellent choice for those who are overweight.
 The metal slats are widely spaced, so it’s best to use it with a traditional spring mattress rather than a memory foam mattress.
 Memory foam needs the ventilation that this provides, but it may start to slide in between the slats.